atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 ## Please note:

-* You cannot send a photo to an ‘inactive’ patient ID
+* You cannot send a photo to an ‘inactive’ patient ID.
+There will be an error message on the log.
 * If a patient ID number is duplicated, this will return an error, and you will need to manually add the photo to your EHR
 * If nothing appears at all on this log, please check your internet connection from your server